odabasi52/odabasi52.github.io/_posts/2025-07-07-htb-servmon.md

 From this point, privilege escalation was straightforward.
 By leveraging the identified NSClient++ version and administrative access, the steps outlined in https://www.exploit-db.com/exploits/46802 were followed to successfully escalate privileges.

-"Due to the complexity of the NSClient++ web interface, an automated exploit script was utilized to streamline the process.
+Due to the complexity of the NSClient++ web interface, an automated exploit script was utilized to streamline the process.
 Executing the script successfully exploited the vulnerability and resulted in a SYSTEM-level shell.

 ![07 - exploit script](https://github.com/user-attachments/assets/d42ef742-66bd-45f9-b598-9ddf46def670)